 Mel Chin's Wake

-Wake, Mel Chin’s giant animatronic sculpture, installed in New York City’s Times Square last summer, will remain on view through the fall at 44 Collier Avenue.
-Chin, a WNC based conceptual artist, was named a MacArthur Fellow in September 2019.
+Wake, Mel Chin’s giant animatronic sculpture, was installed in New York City’s Times Square in the summer of 2019 and remained on view through the fall of 2020 at 44 Collier Avenue in Asheville.
+Chin, a WNC-based conceptual artist, was named a MacArthur Fellow in September 2019.

-Wake was commissioned as part of Mel Chin: All Over the Place, a multi-site survey of his works from across many decades that took place in several New York City locations.
-A collaborative group, led by UNC Asheville’s STEAM Studio and The Community Foundation of Western North Carolina, formed to plan and raise funds for the sculpture to be seen locally.
+Wake was commissioned as part of Mel Chin: All Over the Place, a multi-site survey of his works spanning many decades and exhibited across various New York City locations.
+A collaborative group—led by UNC Asheville’s STEAM Studio and The Community Foundation of Western North Carolina—formed to plan and raise funds to bring the sculpture to Asheville.

-Wake – 60 feet long, 34 feet wide and 24 feet high, conceived and designed by the artist – was engineered, sculpted and fabricated by an interdisciplinary team of UNC Asheville students, faculty, staff and community artists led by Chin.
-The sculpture is interactive and features decks and places to sit and contemplate.
+The sculpture—60 feet long, 34 feet wide, and 24 feet high—was conceived and designed by Chin, and engineered, sculpted, and fabricated by an interdisciplinary team of UNC Asheville students, faculty, staff, and community artists.
+The installation was interactive, with decks and spaces for visitors to sit and reflect.

-Wake evokes the hull of a shipwreck crossed with the skeletal remains of a marine mammal.
-The structure is linked with a carved, 21-foot-tall animatronic sculpture, accurately derived from a figurehead of the opera star Jenny Lind that was once mounted on the 19th century clipper ship, USS Nightingale.
-Jenny Lind moves subtly as she breathes and scans the sky.
+Wake evoked the hull of a shipwreck intertwined with the skeletal remains of a marine mammal.
+The structure was linked to a carved, 21-foot-tall animatronic figure derived from the opera star Jenny Lind, once mounted as a figurehead on the 19th-century clipper ship USS Nightingale.
+Jenny Lind subtly moved—breathing and scanning the sky.

 Sponsors